daewoooo/SVbyEye/README.md

 ## Installation

 ### Development version from Github
 To install the development version from Github, follow the steps given below.
-The installation has only been tested on Linux (Ubuntu) system, if you need to install on Windows or Mac additional steps might be necessary.
+The installation has only been tested on Linux (Ubuntu) system, if you need to install on Windows or Mac-OS additional steps might be necessary.

 1. Install a recent version of R (>=4.2) from https://www.r-project.org/
    Under Linux make sure current version of r-base & r-base-dev is installed.